Autumn Harvest Quiche

 - Preheat oven to 375 °F/190 °C.

-- To make the pastry in a food processor: Add the flour, salt and butter.
+- To make the pastry in a food processor: Add the flour, butter and salt.
 Pulse until you get the texture of fine breadcrumbs.
-With the processor running, slowly drizzle in cold water until it forms a ball and immediately stop.
+With the processor running, slowly drizzle in just enough cold water until it starts to form a ball and immediately stop.

-- To make the pastry by hand: Add the flour, salt and butter to a large bowl.
+- To make the pastry by hand: Add the flour, butter and salt to a large bowl.
 Using your fingertips (or a pastry cutter) rub the butter and flour until it resembles breadcrumbs.
 Drizzle in the water and mix using a fork until the it starts to come together and holds together when pressed in your hand.
 You may not need all of the water.

 - Remove the dough and knead a little on a floured board until smooth.